 Maryland Shaping Energy and Minds (M-SEM)

-Students work with me for their own growth.
 In the early years, I provide well-defined projects to help them build technical skills, habits, and a professional mindset—in other words, to do smart things smartly.
-Later, the goal is for them to catch a 'Tuna’—tackling big, ambitious challenges—after learning how to catch sea bass and Branzino in a systematic and sustainable way.
+Later in senior years, the goal is for them to catch a 'Tuna’—tackling big, ambitious challenges—after learning how to catch sea bass and Branzino in a systematic and sustainable way.

 Junshan Liu